 Goals are how you will execute your digital transformation strategy.
 Key performance indicators (KPIs) are going to measure your success or failure.
 So, defining your goals and KPIs go hand in hand.
 For example, if the business digitalization strategy includes a new website, you may have goals that target increasing revenue, decreasing costs, and enlarging your market share.
 In that case, your KPI’s might be something like: increasing visits to the contact page, decreasing in support tickets, and improving search engine visibility.

 These suggested KPIs for a website hit the key areas of usability, engagement, and conversions.
 If your digital transformation strategy involves the addition of chatbots, your KPIs might focus on the number of conversations, length of the conversation, and the rate at which customers are engaging the bot versus phone or email.
 If your new offerings include an app, keep an eye on the app’s ratings at the Apple App Store and Google Play.

 By agreeing in advance on goals and KPIs, stakeholders can stay focused on the desired outcomes and less on those day-to-day alligators snapping at their backsides.
 You have both a measuring stick and the measurements in place to assess success.

 Identify Roles and Responsibilities

-As discussed in Part One, Selling the Idea, a successful digital transformation strategy touches almost every part of the organization.
+As discussed in Part One, Selling the Idea, a successful strategy for digital transformation in manufacturing, consumer goods, B2B wholesale, or other any industry touches almost every part of the organization.
 So, every part of the organization must be a part of the project.